szilvia-csernus/book-cycle/README.md

     ```
     * Remove `DISABLE_COLLECTSTATIC=1` variable from the Heroku config vars, because this time, we want django to collect the static files.
     * Create the `custom_storages.py` file to tell django to use `AWS S3` whenever someone runs collectstatic, and when any product image upload occurs.
-    * Add and commit all changes to GitHub, which will trigger tha automatic deployment to Heroku.
+    * Add and commit all changes to GitHub, which will trigger the automatic deployment to Heroku.
 Go to Heroku's Activity tab and view the build log to see if it was successful.
-    * Go to `AWS S3`, the new bucket has a `static` folder init.
+    * Go to `AWS S3`, the new bucket has a `static` folder in it.
     * For media files, add a new folder called `media` next to `static`.
 Click `Upload` and select all images to upload.
-Click `Upload`.
+Click `Upload` again.
 6. Create/confirm the email address for the superuser.
     * Log in to the admin panel, go to `Email addresses`.
 Add a new email address if there is none.
-    * Go to `Users`, select the only user, add the only email address then merk it as verified and primary.
+    * Go to `Users`, select the only user, add the only email address then mark it as verified and primary.
     * In `settings.py`, change the `ACCOUNT_EMAIL_VERIFIED` back to `mandatory`.
     * Commit and push to GitHub.
 7. Set up `STRIPE` for the deployed site.